Code of Conduct Transparency Report

 • Anonymity: The reporter asked that their identity be kept anonymous.
 Therefore, throughout the investigative and evaluation process, their identity was known only to the CNCF Ombudperson and the CoC Committee member who received the in person report.
 The reporter’s identity was redacted from the evidence and investigative report before these materials were shared with other members of the CoC Committee.
 Update: After the involved parties were notified of the outcome, the reporter revealed their identity by choosing to speak publicly about the incident.

-• Requested Remedies: The impacted party’s initial requested remedy was that it be explained to the accused party that sexual comments are not appropriate in professional settings.
+• Request by Impacted Party: During the initial interview with the impacted party, the impacted party requested that it be explained to the accused party that comments of a sexual nature are not appropriate in professional settings.
 Later in the investigative process, the impacted party requested that more severe consequences be considered.

 • Findings: The accused party and impacted party had conflicting accounts of the reported events, and there were no third party witnesses or additional evidence that could resolve the conflicting accounts.
 Because the committee’s determination of whether the CoC has been violated must be based on sufficient evidence, the committee was unable to make a conclusive determination of whether the CoC was violated or not violated.
-The committee decided nonetheless to fulfill the impacted party’s original request for a remedy in order to prevent inappropriate behavior from occurring in the future.
+Nonetheless, to prevent such inappropriate behavior from occurring in the future, the committee took action consistent with the impacted party’s original request (see “Final Remedy” below).

 • Factors Considered: When evaluating potential remedies, the CoC Committee considered the severity of the incident, the fact that there were no known prior incidents involving the accused party, and other factors set forth in the Incident Resolution Procedures.
 The action taken by the committee was consistent with enforcement actions for prior CNCF Code of Conduct incidents of a similar nature and severity.